HomeofNever/Data-Structure/hw/9th/README.txt

 Briefly describe the tests in your StudentTests() function.
 How did you test the "corner cases" of your implementation?

+- use GDB to go step by step when something goes wrong
+- write error message when encounter exceptions
 - Observe print() result
+- write test cases for each function

 MISC.
 COMMENTS TO GRADER: